fieldtrip/website/tutorial/layout.md

 ### Creating a layout from sensor positions

+A relatively standard layout for MEG channels can be made using the following code, which projects the 3D sensor positions on a 2D plane.
+This will look similar to the template `CTF151.lay`, except that the one constructed here is not perfectly symmetric over left and right as the subject was not seated perfectly symmetric in the helmet.

+    cfg = [];
+    cfg.grad = grad;
+    cfg.channel = 'M*'; % skip the reference channels
+    cfg.skipscale = 'yes';
+    cfg.skipcomnt = 'yes';
+    cfg.projection = 'polar';
+    cfg.width  = 0.2; % the projected sensor positions are dimensionless, this requires some trial and error cfg.height = 0.15;
+    layout_polar = ft_prepare_layout(cfg);

+    % increase the spacing of the channels and shift them a bit layout_polar.pos(:,1) = layout_polar.pos(:,1) * 1.0;
+    layout_polar.pos(:,2) = layout_polar.pos(:,2) * 1.2 + 0.02;

+    figure
+    ft_plot_layout(layout_polar)

+{% include image src="/assets/img/tutorial/layout/figure1a.png" width="400" %}

+A geometrically more accurate layout can be constructed using an [orthographic projection](https://en.wikipedia.org/wiki/Orthographic_projection), but note that data plotted this way is more difficult to interpret since the MEG sensors along the sides and back of the helmet can hardly be seen.

+    cfg = [];
+    cfg.grad = grad;
+    cfg.channel = 'M*'; % skip the reference channels
+    cfg.skipscale = 'yes';
+    cfg.skipcomnt = 'yes';
+    cfg.projection = 'orthographic';
+    cfg.width  = 2.0; % the 3D sensor positions are in cm
+    cfg.height = 1.5;
+    layout_orthographic = ft_prepare_layout(cfg);

+    figure
+    ft_plot_layout(layout_orthographic)

+{% include image src="/assets/img/tutorial/layout/figure1b.png" width="400" %}

-Customized MEG layouts can be useful to avoid the distortion due to the projection of sensors in 3D space.
-For example if you present auditory stimuli to both ears and want to compare the AEF responses on the left and right, you can use the following code to make a layout.
+More specifically customized MEG layouts can be useful to avoid the distortion due to the projection of sensors in 3D space.
+For example, if you present auditory stimuli to both ears and want to compare the AEF responses on the left and right, you could use the following layout that splits the left and right side of the MEG sensors.

     grad = ft_read_sens('Subject01.ds', 'senstype', 'meg');